 Our noteworthy episode recommendation for the Goal Digger Podcast is Episode 178: The #1 Way to Be More Inclusive.
 This episode features guest Brit Barron — co-founder of Other Dreamers Culture Consultants, speaker, writer, and diversity and inclusion trainer.
 Barron and Kutcher talk about how gender, race, religion, and sexuality play a factor in our everyday lives.
 And in business, what it means to be inclusive and progressive in the current era.

 While not directly a business podcast, Central Coast local and leadership coach Brendan Rogers discusses all things leadership, teamwork, and workplace culture on his The Culture of Things podcast.
-Having witnessed poor leadership, how it can negatively impact employee performance, and limit the growth potential of a business, Brendan shares all.
+Having witnessed poor leadership, the negative impact on employee performance, and limit the growth of a business, Brendan shares all.
 With short episodes, this podcast is perfect for employers who may be experiencing low morale or productivity in the workplace.
-It also addresses unwanted turnover of staff, and how to keep workplace culture positive.
+It addresses unwanted turnover of staff, and how to keep workplace culture positive.

 Again, we may be biased but our noteworthy episode recommendation is episode 2 — How can we work better together? with our Director, Laura Prael.
 Laura and Brendan discuss improving teamwork using the DiSC profiling tool.